 "I've never been to a national park that didn't have a visitor center.
 This is an essential piece of a national park," said Steve Duran, the city's community economic development director.
 "This is key to bringing it all together, where people will have a place to go to learn about the history."

 The Rosie the Riveter/World War II Home Front National Historical Park opened in 2003 to honor the homefront effort and those who made history.
+In Richmond, workers churned out military equipment at the Ford Assembly Plant and built ships at the Kaiser shipyards.
+Women and minorities joined the work force in large numbers.
+Prepaid health care and government-sponsored child care debuted.

 The national park includes the Rosie the Riveter monument at Marina Bay Park; Shipyard 3, where the SS Red Oak Victory is docked; and the Ford Assembly Plant.
 The plant, which has been renamed Ford Point, was sold to Orton in 2004 and refurbished using city, federal and private funds.
 It is now the headquarters for SunPower, Mountain Hardwear and other businesses, and the Craneway hosts events.